CahyaPutera/Sound-Source-Localization/README.md

 Build MLP and CNN network for Sound Source Localization.

 ## Project Details
-Input: binaural audio files, output: labels
+Input: binaural audio files

+Output: labels

 Classify 3 azimuth angles using binaural audio files as inputs.
-The azimuth angles are: 0, 30, and 60 degrees Use MFCC as input features
+The azimuth angles are: 0, 30, and 60 degrees

+Use MFCC as input features

 Metrics: classification accuracy

 ## The link to the dataset: